Incandescent light bulb: Tungsten filament

-Hungarian advertising of the Tungsram-bulb from 1906.
-This was the first light bulb that used a filament made from tungsten instead of carbon.
+Hungarian advertising of the Tungsram bulb from 1906.
 The inscription reads: wire lamp with a drawn wire – indestructible.

 On 13 December 1904, Hungarian Sándor Just and Croatian Franjo Hanaman were granted a Hungarian patent (No. 34541) for a tungsten filament lamp that lasted longer and gave brighter light than the carbon filament.
 Tungsten filament lamps were first marketed by the Hungarian company Tungsram in 1904.
 This type is often called Tungsram-bulbs in many European countries.
-Filling a bulb with an inert gas such as argon or nitrogen slows down the evaporation of the tungsten filament compared to operating it in a vacuum.
+Filling a bulb with an inert gas such as argon or nitrogen slows the evaporation of the tungsten filament compared to operating it in a vacuum.
 This allows for greater temperatures and therefore greater efficacy with less reduction in filament life.

 In 1906, William D. Coolidge developed a method of making "ductile tungsten" from sintered tungsten which could be made into filaments while working for General Electric Company.
 By 1911 General Electric had begun selling incandescent light bulbs with ductile tungsten wire.

 In 1913, Irving Langmuir found that filling a lamp with inert gas (nitrogen at first, and later argon) instead of a vacuum resulted in twice the luminous efficacy and reduced bulb blackening.
 He patented his device on April 18, 1916.